 These Banana Chocolate Chip Zucchini Cookies are so soft and delicious.
-Such a great way to sneak some fruits and veggies into your dessert.
+Such a great way to sneak some fruits and veggies into your dessert without anyone even knowing.

-One of the other things that I made with the few zucchinis that survived were a few batches of zucchini cookies.
+One of the other things that I always make when we have an extra zucchini are a few batches of zucchini cookies.
 I love creating yummy dessert recipes to use up extra zucchini because it really does make baked goods taste so good.

-Hopefully you need another zucchini recipe because these cookies are one of the best zucchini desserts you will ever make.
+Hopefully you need another zucchini recipe because these banana zucchini cookies are one of the best zucchini desserts you will ever make.

-This Zucchini Banana Cake is one of my all time favorite zucchini recipes, so I decided to add those flavors to one of my chocolate chip cookies recipe.
+This zucchini banana cake is one of my all time favorite zucchini recipes, so I added those flavors to one of my chocolate chip cookies recipe.
 The result was the most delicious and puffy banana bread cookie.

 If you are looking for a recipe for oatmeal zucchini cookies, look no further because after one bite of these zucchini cookies, you will be in love.

 - Mix together the butter shortening and sugar until nice and creamy.
 Using shortening keeps you cookies from spreading too much as they bake.

 - Add two eggs to the mixture and mix again.

 - Shred some zucchini using the medium sized holes of a grater.
 Stir the mashed banana and zucchini into the sugar mixture.